 Lulu has a playful, credible and creative ear for tunes, and has a natural flair for reading a crowd and filling a dance-floor.
-Lulu is resident at The NED, Electric House, The Groucho and The House of St Barnabas.
+Lulu is resident DJ at The NED, The Groucho and The House of St Barnabas.
 She has also worked with brands such as Facebook, Netflix, Meantime, Mazda, Häagen-Dazs in association with Matthew Williamson, and Caravan, and was in-store resident DJ for H&M for three years, playing for the exclusive designer launches of Kenzo and Balmain.

-Lulu’s musical repertoire is fun, varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, old school hip hop and R&B.
+Lulu’s musical repertoire is fun, varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, old school hip hop and R&B. Listen here.